Maurice Ravel: 1910 to First World War

 The Société Nationale de Musique, founded in 1871 to promote the music of rising French composers, had been dominated since the mid-1880s by a conservative faction led by Vincent d'Indy.
-Ravel, together with several other former pupils of Fauré, set up a new, modernist organisation, the Société Musicale Indépendente, with Fauré as its president.
+Ravel, together with several other former pupils of Fauré, set up a new, modernist organisation, the Société Musicale Indépendante, with Fauré as its president.
 The new society's inaugural concert took place on 20 April 1910; the seven items on the programme included premieres of Fauré's song cycle La chanson d'Ève, Debussy's piano suite D'un cahier d'esquisses, Zoltán Kodály's Six pièces pour piano and the original piano duet version of Ravel's Ma mère l'Oye.
 The performers included Fauré, Florent Schmitt, Ernest Bloch, Pierre Monteux and, in the Debussy work, Ravel.
 Kelly considers it a sign of Ravel's new influence that the society featured Satie's music in a concert in January 1911.

 The first of Ravel's two operas, the one-act comedy L'heure espagnole was premiered in 1911.
 The work had been completed in 1907, but the manager of the Opéra-Comique, Albert Carré, repeatedly deferred its presentation.
 He was concerned that its plot – a bedroom farce – would be badly received by the ultra-respectable mothers and daughters who were an important part of the Opéra-Comique's audience.
 The piece was only modestly successful at its first production, and it was not until the 1920s that it became popular.

 In 1912 Ravel had three ballets premiered.
 The first, to the orchestrated and expanded version of Ma mère l'Oye, opened at the Théâtre des Arts in January.
 The reviews were excellent: the Mercure de France called the score "absolutely ravishing, a masterwork in miniature".
 The music rapidly entered the concert repertoire; it was played at the Queen's Hall, London, within weeks of the Paris premiere, and was repeated at the Proms later in the same year.
 The Times praised "the enchantment of the work ... the effect of mirage, by which something quite real seems to float on nothing".
 New York audiences heard the work in the same year.
 Ravel's second ballet of 1912 was Adélaïde ou le langage des fleurs, danced to the score of Valses nobles et sentimentales, which opened at the Châtelet in April.
 Daphnis et Chloé opened at the same theatre in June.
 This was his largest-scale orchestral work, and took him immense trouble and several years to complete.